Master's in Public Policy

 The MPP programme will qualify its graduates to:

-- Identify gaps and understand how to recognise when the picture is incomplete
+- Spot what is missing, and how to recognize when the picture is incomplete

-- Critically evaluate information from different kinds of experts
+- Critically appraise information from different kinds of experts

-- Understand the implications of complexity, risk and uncertainty for policy making
+- Consider the implications of complexity, risk and uncertainty in policy-making

 The course will draw on teaching from across the University, from the Department of Computer Science to the Department of Philosophy as well as from policy professionals from the public, private and voluntary sectors.
-It will be hosted by the Department of Politics and International Studies and accommodated in the new Alison Richard Building at West Road.
+The course is hosted by the Department of Politics and International Studies and accommodated in the new Alison Richard Building at West Road.